python/devinabox/README.rst

 - what to download to create a devinabox
 - what is provided to help new contributors

-This README provides instructions for sprint leaders; it does not provide instructions for new contributors.
+This document provides instructions for sprint leaders; it does not provide instructions for new contributors.
 If you are a **new contributor**, ask your sprint leader(s) about how to get started.